ac1214/pathfinding-maze-game/README.md

 ## Run this project
-Maven can be used to run this program through the command line with the following command.
+Maven can be used to build/run this program through the command line.
+To run this project, input the following command while in the project directory.

     mvn clean javafx:run